DevOumaima/KhairMorocco-donate/README.md

 - Images: Local assets (e.g., logos, backgrounds).

 ## Project Licence
 This project is open-source under the MIT License.
-Feel free to use and modify it for non-commercial purposes.
+See the LICENSE file for more details.